Hyencourt-le-Grand

 Hyencourt-le-Grand is a former commune in the Somme department in Hauts-de-France in northern France.
 On 1 January 2017, it was merged into the new commune Hypercourt.

 Geography

-The commun is situated on the D164 road, some 28 mi southeast of Amiens in the area known as the Santerre.
+The commune is situated on the D164 road, some 28 mi southeast of Amiens in the area known as the Santerre.

 History

 The first reference to the village of Hyencourt-le-Grand occurs during the Middle Ages when a château was built here.
 All that remains of the château is the chapel of Saint-Léger, rebuilt after the First World War and restored by local people in 2005.

 Buried beneath the village is a World War I military hospital.
 Occasional subsidence indicates its presence.